premiering/wubsub/README.md

 }
 ```

-if you or wubsub does something wrong, you'll receive an error message back like this
+if you or wubsub does something wrong, you'll receive an error message back like this:
 ```json
 {
     "type": "error",